I am interested in 3+ year old funding

 I am interested in applying for Reception Class

-Children born between 1 September 2014 and 31 August 2015 (inclusive) need to apply for a primary or infant school place for their children.
+If your child was born between 1st September 2015 and 31st August 2016, you need to apply for a primary or infant school place by 15th January 2020.

 How to Apply